José María Hinojosa Lasarte: Between Carlism and Agrarism

 After his release from jail in late 1932, Hinojosa continued organizing Carlist gatherings across the province.
 In early 1933, he emerged among the most active Traditionalists in the area together with Arauz de Robles.
 In March he rose to the jefe of the local organization; in numerous addresses he saluted Carlist heroes, pledged to liberate Spain from a Liberal-Marxist revolution, and paid homage to Sanjurjo, who gallantly sacrificed himself for Spain; some addresses contained thinly veiled anti-Republican tones.
 In parallel Hinojosa hectically worked to build agrarian syndicates through meetings, speeches, and writings, and as a Carlist representative he animated the Málaga branch of Acción Popular.
 He represented all 3 groupings standing on broad right-wing alliance ticket during the 1933 electoral campaign; some papers referred to him as a Carlist, some as Agrarian and some as a candidate of AP; scholars name him a Carlist.
 With 21,662 votes he failed to make it to the Cortes during the inconclusive first round and withdrew shortly before the second one.
-He commenced the year of 1934 as a freshly appointed member of the board of Editorial Tradicionalista, a new publishing house intended as an engine of Carlist propaganda.
+He commenced the year of 1934 as a freshly appointed member of the board of Editorial Tradicionalista, a new publishing house intended as engine of Carlist propaganda.